lammps/lammps/doc/src/compute_fabric.rst

                 \frac{1}{N_c (r^2 + C_{cd} r_c r_d)}
                 \frac{r_{a} r_{b}}{r^2} f_t

-where :math:`f_t` is the magnitude of the tagential force between the two atoms.
+and :math:`f_t` is the magnitude of the tagential force between the two atoms.

 The *type/include* keyword filters interactions based on the types of the two atoms.
 Interactions between two atoms are only included in calculations if the atom types are in the two lists.
 Each list consists of a series of type ranges separated by commas.
 The range can be specified as a single numeric value, or a wildcard asterisk can be used to specify a range